wayne-wang-1119/ClipSift-AI-Powered-Video-Digest/README.md

 ### Transcript and clip

 This dir contains all you need to process the transcripts and find the best matching contents and corp it automatically for you to use.
 By default, the same instruction for video search step will be shared here as instruction to find the best match, but you can manually change it as well.
 In here we index all the documents, send it to the weaviate docker instance, and query it to do hybrid search to find the best matching snippets of videos.
 Lastly, we crop them and store on the top level, so you can directly use it in your video.

+# Outputs:

+Located on the top level, under output_clips